Please configure

 Learn more about where to put your 5G modem

+Having too many apps or software using your internet at the same time can affect your experience.
 Closing some apps and browser tabs may help improve your broadband performance.

 There are two main ways to connect your device to the internet.
 The first is connecting an ethernet cable from your modem to your device.
 The second is connecting wirelessly over WiFi.
-To see the ways your device can connect, check your device's user manual.
+If you're connecting via WiFi, there are many factors that can affect performance.

 Understand WiFi speeds

-Viruses, spyware, and malware can slow your device down.
-They can also impact your broadband speed.
-These run in the background and use your broadband, resulting in poorer performance.
+Viruses, spyware, and malware can slow your device down as they run in the background and use your broadband, resulting in poorer performance.
+Make sure you have up-to-date anti-virus software installed on your device.

 If you have ADSL or VDSL broadband, you'll need filters.
 These go on your jackpoints to stop your phone line interfering with your broadband.